spedapalli/ml-ai-projects/lifesciences/gene-exp-4-tumor/README.md

 | min_samples_split | 2, 1 | - |
 | eta               | - | 0.2, None (0.3), 0.4 |

+Hyperparam tuning is done using only 1 processor unit (n_job=1) and evaluation is based on 'Accuracy'.

 - Evaluation : We evaluate the above models using various methods - accuracy score, F1 score and plot a Confusion Matrix heat map.
 - Model is persisted for future usage, using [joblib](https://joblib.readthedocs.io/en/stable/) toolset